 Fresh sage is the perfect herb to complement the flavor of sweet potatoes.
 The sage gives this dish a woodsy, autumnal flavor that is comforting and so delicious.
 In a pinch, you can substitute 1 teaspoon of dried sage, but do go for the fresh sage if possible.

-This sweet potato casserole is so easy to make.
 Start by preparing the mashed sweet potatoes.
 My preferred method of cooking sweet potatoes is to cut them into thick slices and bake them in the oven until they’re tender.
 Alternatively you can boil or steam the sweet potatoes instead.

 Once your sweet potatoes are cooked, slip off the skins (you should be able to remove them easily with your fingers).
 Then you can use a potato masher or a fork to mash them up before transferring them to your baking dish.